skunkforce/b119_8_port_100BASE-T_switch_RTL8309N/README.md

 # edgy_board number b119
 This design is part of the [edgy board project](https://github.com/skunkforce/edgy_boards).
+It provides a cheap 8-port 100BASE-T switch.

 ![](/board/board.png)